Conditional Positional Encodings for Vision Transformers: Vision Transformer with Conditional Position Encodings

 \subsection{Conditional Positional Encodings}

-In this work, we argue that a successful positional encoding for vision tasks should meet the following requirements, \begin{itemize} \item[(1)] Making the input sequence \emph{permutation-variant} but \emph{translation-invariant}. \item[(2)] Being inductive and able to handle the sequences longer than the ones during training. \item[(3)] Having the ability to provide the absolute position to a certain degree.
-This is important to the performance as shown in ~\cite{islam2020much}. \end{itemize}
+We argue that a successful positional encoding for vision tasks should meet these requirements, \begin{itemize} \item[(1)] Making the input sequence \emph{permutation-variant} and providing stronger explicit bias towards \emph{translation-equivariance}. \item[(2)] Being inductive and able to handle the sequences longer than the ones during training. \item[(3)] Having the ability to provide the absolute position to a certain degree.
+This is important to the performance as shown in ~\citep{islam2020much}. \end{itemize}

 In this work, we find that characterizing the local relationship by positional encodings is sufficient to meet all of the above.
 First, it is \emph{permutation-variant} because the permutation of input sequences also affects the order in some local neighborhoods.
-In contrast, the translation of an object in an input image might not change the order in its local neighborhood, \ie, translation-invariant.
+However, translation of an object in an input image does not change the order in its local neighborhood, \ie, \emph{translation-equivariant} (see Section~\ref{sec:trans-equiv}).
 Second, the model can easily generalize to longer sequences since only the local neighborhoods of a token are involved.
 Besides, if the absolute position of any input token is known, the absolute position of all the other tokens can be inferred by the mutual relation between input tokens.
-We will show that the tokens on the borders can be aware of their absolute positions if we use zero paddings.
+We will show that the tokens on the borders can be aware of their absolute positions due to the commonly-used zero paddings.

 Therefore, we propose \emph{positional encoding generators} (PEG) to dynamically produce the positional encodings conditioned on the local neighborhood of an input token.